interledger/rafiki/packages/documentation/src/content/docs/concepts/interledger-protocol/peering.md

   "input": {
     "peerUrl: "PEER_URL",
     "assetId": "INSERT_ASSET_ID",
-    "initialLiquidity: <optionally, and initial amount of liquidiy to provision>
+    "initialLiquidity: <optionally, and initial amount of liquidity to provision>
   }
 }
 ```

 Calling this mutation will exchange ILP peering information (`staticIlpAddress` `ilpConnectorAddress`, auth tokens) automatically.
-The instance being peered with will issue a default amount of liquidity, and you can begin sending payments to wallet addresses at the other Rafiki.
+The instance being peered with will issue a default amount of liquidity, and you can begin sending payments to wallet addresses at the other Rafiki instance.

-### Pre-requisites
+### Prerequisites

-Before making the `createOrUpdatePeerByUrl` request, a few `backend` environment variables about the Rafiki instance need to be configured:
+Before making the `createOrUpdatePeerByUrl` request, a few `backend` environment variables about your Rafiki instance need to be configured:

 1. `ILP_ADDRESS`: The static ILP address of your Rafiki instance.
 This should already be defined in order to support ILP payments.
 2. `ILP_CONNECTOR_ADDRESS`: The full address of the ILP connector that will receive ILP packets.
 Locally and by default, it is on `0.0.0.0:3002`.
-3. `INSTANCE_NAME`: The name of the Rafiki instance.
-This should be your wallet name, as this is what the Rafiki being peered with will store as the name for _your_ instance.
+3. `INSTANCE_NAME`: The name of your Rafiki instance.
+This is how your peer will identify you.

 ### How to enable auto-peering

 :::caution
 Auto-peering should _not_ be enabled in production environments.
-Only enable this feature if you predict many instances will want to auto-peer with your Rafiki.
+Only enable this feature in sandbox environments.
 :::

-Other than setting up the environment variables from the pre-requisite step above, you will need to set additional `backend` environment variables:
+Other than setting up the environment variables from the prerequisite step above, you will need to set additional `backend` environment variables:

 1. `ENABLE_AUTO_PEERING`: true
 2. Optionally, update the `AUTO_PEERING_SERVER_PORT` that the auto-peering server will run on.
 By default, it is `3005`.